bitnami/charts/bitnami/nginx/README.md

 <!--- app-name: NGINX Open Source -->

-# Bitnami package for NGINX Open Source
+# Bitnami Secure Images Helm chart for NGINX Open Source

 NGINX Open Source is a web server that can be also used as a reverse proxy, load balancer, and HTTP cache.
 Recommended for high-demanding sites due to its ability to provide faster content.